JohnAlbin/zen-style-guide/sass/README.txt

 force it to regenerate all the CSS files, you can use the Compass' clean command to delete all the generated CSS files.

-- Delete all CSS files by running: compass clean
+- Delete all CSS files by running: bundle exec compass clean
 - Edit the config.rb file in your theme's directory and uncomment this line by deleting the "#" from the beginning:
     #environment = :production
-- Regenerate all the CSS files by running: compass compile
+- Regenerate all the CSS files by running: bundle exec compass compile

 And don't forget to turn on Drupal's CSS aggregation. :-)